QNUK Level 3 Award in

 RTACC however is 3 days long, and designed by active, current and leading pre-hospital experts and designed to be more hands-on, immersive and trauma focused.
 FREC 3 fulfils the competencies set out in the Faculty of Pre-Hospital Care (PHEM) skills framework at descriptor level D whilst RTACC is a level E course as per the PHEM competencies.

-RTACC delivers a high level of advanced casualty trauma care, specifically for individuals operating in high-risk, hazardous and hostile pre-hospital environments.
+RTACC provides a high level of advanced casualty trauma care, specifically for individuals operating in high-risk, hazardous and hostile pre-hospital environments.

-Candidates will be equipped with skills and knowledge to confidently manage time critical medical and trauma emergencies in an engaging but challenging manner.
-Whilst this list is not exhaustive, RTACC covers the following:
+Candidates will be equipped with skills and knowledge to confidently manage time-critical medical and trauma emergencies in an engaging but challenging manner whilst waiting for expert medical help.

 Introduction of being an RTACC provider, kinematics, and mechanism of injury.